 The man made lights aren’t strong enough to make everything visible so, at night, you move from one pocket of light to another and guess what is down that alley, or behind that fence, or on that roof.

-Waiting for Chadd’s band, way too early for their performance, we decide to take our black owls outside to walk old Route 66,admire the beautiful renovated Kimo Theater, grab a burger at Lindy’s, a downtown eatery dating back to the 1940’s.
-Downtown is just beginning to sparkle but careless night people stand in doorways, loiter in small groups, smoke, drink beer out of paper bags.
+Tired of sitting, we take our black owls outside to fly old Route 66, admire the beautiful renovated Kimo Theater and grab a burger at Lindy’s, a downtown eatery dating back to the 1940’s.
+Downtown is beginning to sparkle but careless night people still stand in doorways, loiter in small groups, smoke, drink beer out of paper bags.
 The Downtown area has been trying to rehabilitate itself in the last decade and has made some progress though most families wouldn’t want to be down here after dark.

-Neal tells his wife, later, that it is an experience.
+Neal tells his wife, later, that it was an experience.

 Experience, I have been told, is what happens when you make the same mistake twice.

 The only mistake we make is arriving at nine instead of eleven.